web2py/py4web/docs/chapter-06.rst

 Sharing sessions
 ~~~~~~~~~~~~~~~~

 Imagine you have an app "app1" which uses a session and an app "app2" that wants to share a session with app1.
-Assuming the use sessons in cookies, "app2" would use:
+Assuming they use sessons in cookies, "app2" would use:

 .. code:: python